 from google.colab import userdata # comment this out if you're not using Colab

-OPENAI_API_KEY = userdata.get('OPENAI_API_KEY') # replace userdata.get(...) with your API key, or add your API key to Colab Secrets
+OPENAI_API_KEY = userdata.get('OPENAI_API_KEY') # replace with your OpenAI API key

 import openai